 The Speech Language Pathology Program has implemented curriculum changes.
 The program study starts each year in the month of July.

-Students are admitted to the program in the academic year and can begin graduate studies in August of the current academic year.
-Applicants to the program should have submitted all application materials by February 15.
-For more information, please contact the Office of Admissions at 787-758-2525, extension 5215.
+Students are admitted to the program in the academic year and can begin graduate studies in July of the current academic year.